heleneolivares/Technical-task-string-calculator/LEARNING_LOG.md

 ### Step2: Why F# and Test Driven Development

 - **F# Purpose:** promotes/encourages thinking in transformation, not steps.
-Instead of telling the computer how to do something, you define what the transformation should look like.
+Instead of telling the computer how to do something, define what the transformation should look like.
 - **TDD Purpose:** (Test Driven Development) A workflow where you write test before code.
 - **Refelction:**  Usin TDD with F# feels like the right approach because both encourage planning before coding.
 Tdd force me to think what I expect and to think about possible errors before I start building.
 In simple words, they help me write cleaner, safer, and more intentional code.